3-manifolds/SnapPy/dev/release_tools/docker/README.rst

 **Major Problem**: As of 2016/12, XQuartz on OS X is too broken for OpenGL graphics to work over X11, rendering this section moot.
 So while e.g. xclock works fine, the full glory of SnapPy is thwarted.
+For this reason, Linux testing is currently done in a VMWare Fusion VM.

 **Different Approach**: Tunnelling X11 over ssh is excessive, there is easier way, though it doesn't help with the previous